ZeroBreakDesign/RPG-Maker-Text-Tools/README.md

 # RPG-Maker-Text-Tools
 This plugin is designed to simplify the use of JavaScript text functions and serve other purposes which may relate to character dialogue or other in-game text displays.
 It revolves around alternating case, upper case and functions related to categories of language.

+## Special Note Regarding the Plugin Functions

+The plugin uses an addText() function for the purpose of the family mode's functionality that is described in the documentation.
+This is for compatibility with Yanfly Message Core and therefore it has been assumed that the functionality will only work with that plugin.
+However, I have tested the plugin with and without this and have not reported any problems from my own personal experiences.
+That being said, you are free to use Yanfly Message Core alongside this plugin to ensure proper functionality if you're not entirely sure of yourself with this matter.

 ## Script Calls

 ### Alternating Case